Vannes Cathedral

-Vannes Cathedral (Cathédrale Saint-Pierre de Vannes) is a Roman Catholic church dedicated to Saint Peter in Vannes, Brittany, France.
+Vannes Cathedral (Cathédrale Saint-Pierre de Vannes; Iliz-veur Gwened (Iliz-veur Sant-Pêr)) is a Roman Catholic church dedicated to Saint Peter in Vannes, Brittany, France.
 The cathedral is the seat of the Bishop of Vannes.

 The present Gothic church was erected on the site of the former Romanesque cathedral.
 Its construction lasted from the 15th to the 19th centuries; if the length of the existence of the 13th century Romanesque bell tower is included, a total of seven centuries of construction.

 The cathedral was declared a basilica minor by Pope Pius IX on 5 June 1870.

 History

 The first building was erected around 1020 in Romanesque style.
 Built out of granite and continuously modified by adding new structures, the cathedral is an extremely composite building.
 The rebuilding in Gothic style dates mainly from the 15th and 16th centuries.
 In this period the nave and the ornate gateway at the northern end of the north transept - whose twelve niches, according to Breton custom, were supposed to accommodate the Apostles - were built high.
 The northern tower is the main remnant of the former Romanesque building, while the vaults and the choir were built between 1771 and 1774.